rmc33/lernaJenkins/README.md

 }
 ```

-Or use default script for all branches
+Or use default pipeline script for all branches

 ```
 node {